firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=ipblocklist).

-The last time downloaded was found to be dated: Thu Jun  4 23:12:21 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 00:44:18 UTC 2015.

 The ipset `zeus` has **269** entries, **269** unique IPs.